 If no results are found, the site will suggest a possible alternative or direct the user to the visual browse.

 Media search results appear on the right side of the page.
 Users will view an image, video, or audio file that corresponds to the search term.
 Clicking on the item will take the user to the article section where the image, video, or audio file appears.

 All articles are laid out in the same format to allow for easy reading and navigation.
 The left side of each page features buttons that allow you to print or email the article.
-The Cite This Article button lets you view the article citation in MLA (Modern Language Association) or APA (American Psychological Association) format.
+The Cite! button (EasyBib citation tool) lets you view the article citation in MLA (Modern Language Association), APA (American Psychological Association), or Chicago Manual of Style (16th edition) format.

 The article table of contents appears below these buttons.
 Click on any section in the table of contents to navigate to that section.
 You can also click on the Investigate section to read about topics similar to the current article.

 Each article contains a Find Out More section with Web sites and recommended reading annotated and reviewed by Rosen editors.